Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

-\modif{Finally a last assumption is needed, being the \textit{Positivity of trial participation}.} \begin{assumption}[Positivity of trial participation\modif{, also called overlap}] There exists a constant $c$ such that, for almost all $x$, \mbox{$\pi_{S}(x)\ge c>0$}; and $0<\pr(A = a \mid X = x, S =1 )<1$ for all $a$ and for all $x$ such that $P(S =1 \mid X=x)>0$. \end{assumption} {Assumption \ref{a:pos}} requires adequate overlap of the covariate distribution between the trial sample and the target population (in other words, all members of the target population have non-zero probability of being selected into the trial), and also between the treatment groups in the trial sample. \modif{Other formulation of this assumption can be found under the assumption of the RCT's support included in the observational sample support \citep{nie2021covariate}.}
+In this work, we only rely on Assumption~\ref{a:trans-diff} for identification formula.
+Finally a last assumption is needed, the \textit{positivity of trial participation} assumption. \begin{assumption}[Positivity of trial participation\modif{, also called overlap}] \modiff{There exists a constant $c>0$ such that, almost surely, \mbox{$\mathbb{P}(S=1\mid X)\ge c$.}} \end{assumption} Assumption~\ref{a:pos} requires adequate overlap of the covariate distribution between the trial sample and the target population (in other words, all members of the target population have non-zero probability of being selected into the trial).
+Other formulation of this assumption can be found under the assumption of the target population's support included in the trial sample support \citep{nie2021covariate, Colnet2022Reweighting}